gregmartDOTin/bookshelf/readme.md

 🎨

+Kim, Gene, et al. 2013. _The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win_.
+Portland, Oregon: IT Revolution Press.

+🕴️

 Ohanian, Alexis.
 2013. _Without Their Permission: How the 21st Century Will be Made, Not Managed_.
 New York, New York: Hachette Book Group.

 🕴️